Space Invaders: Shooting games

 McCarthy considered Space Invaders an early game that shaped the wider shooter genre.
 In listing it as one of the ten most influential games, Geddes and Hatfield credited Space Invaders for introducing design elements that became common place in the industry.
-The two attributed the popularity of shooting-endless-waves-of-enemies gameplay to the creation of the shoot 'em up subgenre, citing titles like Galaga, Centipede, and Ikaruga as its lineage.
-Kevin Bowen of GameSpy noted that numerous titles, like Galaga and Gradius, have been influenced by the gameplay established by Space Invaders.
+The two attributed the popularity of shooting-endless-waves-of-enemies gameplay to the creation of the shoot 'em up subgenre, citing games such as Galaga, Centipede, and Ikaruga as its lineage.
+Kevin Bowen of GameSpy noted that numerous games, such as Galaga and Gradius, have been influenced by the gameplay established by Space Invaders.
 Edwards also credited it for spawning the shoot 'em up subgenre, which was very prominent in Japan during the 1980s and early 1990s.
 He noted that though there were several notable shooting games before it, Space Invaders "put it all together" in way unseen before.
-Gamest magazine staff also considered it the beginning of the shooting game genre, outlining the evolution of titles from fixed shooters, like Space Invaders and Galaga, to scrolling shooters, like Scramble and the Gradius series.
+Gamest magazine staff also considered it the beginning of the shooting game genre, outlining the evolution of games from fixed shooters, such as Space Invaders and Galaga, to scrolling shooters, such as Scramble and the Gradius series.

 Writing for GameSetWatch in 2010, Simon Carless noted a similar influence on contemporary first-person shooters like Call of Duty: Modern Warfare 2, commenting that it and Space Invaders share core principles: take cover behind walls and shoot enemies to obtain a high score.
 Ashcraft credits the game with the origin of the cover system of gameplay, as well as the use of destructible barriers.
-Video game journalist Craig Granell noted that since its introduction in Space Invaders, the destructible shields concept has become a common-place element in games.
+Video game journalist Craig Grannell noted that since its introduction in Space Invaders, the destructible shields concept has become a common-place element in games.
 In observing the lineage between Space Invaders and Wolfenstein 3D, English professor Ronald Strickland commented that the two, as well as all previous first-person shooting games, were grounded on the same theme of "kill or be killed".
 Interactive media professor Frans Mäyrä made a similar comparison to Doom, commenting that both present a clear challenge to survive by "shooting everything that moves."
 Nishikado attributed the game's popularity among younger players to these elements, commenting that the more interactive attacks from enemies, coupled with the requirement to defeat them all, made the gameplay more thrilling.